HannimalCrackers/DHUM_73000/dashboardsuccess.md

 # Dashboard Success

-Visualizations in these dashboards were generated from a dataset that contains all New York City 311 Service Requests made in the year 2015.
+Visualizations were generated from a dataset that contains all New York City 311 Service Requests made in the year 2015.

 &nbsp;
 &nbsp;